P^2O: Joint Policy and Prompt Optimization: Experiments

-Figure~\ref{fig:pass_k_and_hard_samples} elucidates the mechanism driving P$^2$O's performance.
-As the model's intrinsic capability grows during training, GEPA effectively assists in continuously conquering ``hard samples'', evidenced by the steady decline in the number of intractable instances (Right).
+Meanwhile, as shown in Figure~\ref{fig:training_dynamics}~(bottom), as the model's intrinsic capability grows during training, GEPA effectively assists in continuously conquering ``hard samples'', as evidenced by the steady decline in the number of intractable instances (Right).
 Furthermore, the performance breakdown (Left) reveals that prompt optimization yields consistent gains across both Pass@1 and Pass@6 metrics.
 This demonstrates that the evolved templates do not merely facilitate a single lucky guess; rather, they robustly enhance the model's solution space, boosting both the deterministic success rate and the broader exploration coverage required for effective distillation.